 The charming Orangery dates back from 1875.
 There are 2 examples of the Amsterdam School architecture: the Palm greenhouse and the Hugo de Vries Laboratory, dating back from 1912 and 1915.
 In three climate greenhouse, you can experience the warm damp air of the tropics.
 Children might enjoy the jungle trail or the treetop walk.

 A small greenhouse where you can walk around is the butterfly greenhouse.
 The butterflies lie their eggs on many of the plants.
 It is then up to the garden staff to collect the eggs and caterpillars.
 In a small greenhouse, the caterpillars turn into butterflies and are returned to the butterfly greenhouses.

 Among the remarkable plants that the Hortus has collected over the years are plants that catch live insects and digest them.
 These carnivorous plants have their own ways to catch the bugs: from sticky traps to liquid-filed pitchers that drown the insects.

 Interesting as well are many of the trees.
 There is an enormous Turkish hazel.
 This tree is more than 200 years old, the oldest and largest of its species in The Netherlands.
 You can ask for a special folder with a list of the special Amsterdam botanical garden trees.

 Giant water lily Victoria

-The Amsterdam Hortus is particulary proud of their giant water lily, the Victoria Amazonica.
+The Amsterdam Hortus is particularly proud of its giant water lily, the Victoria Amazonica.
 The leaves of this water plant grow as large as 2 meters.
 The edges of the leaves are turned up.